-The area is the ancestral home to the First Nations Esselen Tribe which were a very small group of which there are virtually no contemporary records.
+The area is the ancestral home to the First Nations Esselen Tribe which was a very small group of which there are virtually no contemporary records.
 They were a tiny tribe estimated to be around 500 to 1200 tribespeople living in this steep, rocky coastal region when Spanish explorers arrived.
 The tribal moniker “Esselen” is most likely derived from the name of their main village known as Exse’ein, which likely derived from a tribal location known as Ex’selen, meaning “the rock,” which is in turn derived from the phrase Xue elo xonia eune, “I come from the rock.”
 The rock being Point Sur, they believed all life came from this volcanic mountain.

 They lived in dome-shaped dwellings made with wooden frames covered with bundled mats of tules.
 The homes could be as large as 55 feet (17 m) across and were occupied by three or four families.
 They used a fire pit in the middle of the dwelling with a vent or chimney in the center that allowed smoke to escape.
 In the nearby mountainous regions where the redwood trees grew in abundance, they built conical houses from redwood bark attached to a frame of wood.
-One of the main village buildings, the sweat lodge, was built down into the ground, with walls made of earth and the roof made from the local brush.
+One of the main village buildings, the sweat lodge, was built down into the ground, with walls made of earth and a roof made from the local brush.
 They used boats made from tule to navigate around the bays propelled by double-bladed paddles.

 The Esselen left their handprints on rock faces in numerous remote places, including the Pine Valley area and a site a few miles east of Tassajara, California where about 250 handprints were discovered located in a rock shelter, there are more to be found elsewhere around the Tassajara Valley.

 Interestingly, the Esselen believed that rocks held memory.
 So when they placed their hand into a hand that had been carved on the rock from the past, they could “tune in to” everything that had ever happened at the site before.
-Esselen people gave names to everything, including individual trees, large rocks, paths, even different portions of a path.
-They believed everything, including the stars, moon, breeze, ocean, streams, trees, and rocks were alive and had power, emotion, intelligence, and memory.
+Esselen people gave names to everything, including individual trees, large rocks, paths, and even different portions of a path.
+They believed everything, including the stars, moon, breeze, ocean, streams, trees, and rocks was alive and had power, emotion, intelligence, and memory.

 The entire population was assumed to have been wiped out over time but some tribal members emerged from the forest to work in nearby ranches in the early and late 1800s.
 Descendants of the Esselen still live in the Monterey Peninsula area and nearby regions.